 Laser treatment for acne scarring

-Lasers have been a boon for dermatology for skin brightening, lightning, tightening, and boosting collagen in the skin.
+Lasers have been a boon for dermatology for skin brightening, lightening, tightening, and boosting collagen in the skin.
 Laser treatments are perhaps one of the best modalities for treating acne scars.
-There is no single treatment for acne scars since there are no two acne scars which are exactly alike.
+There is no specific optimal treatment method for minimizing acne scars since there are no two acne scars that are exactly alike.
 Deciding on the best laser treatment for your acne scars depends in large part on both your skin type and the type of acne scarring involved.
-Since acne scars may leave you red, hyperpigmented with uneven discoloration and textural changes, a combination of lasers or treatment modalities is often necessary to address all of these aspects.
-From radiofrequency to microneedling, dermal fillers, pulsed dye lasers, and Fraxel laser, it takes an acne scar expert like Dr. Michele Green, to create the best treatment plan for you.
+Since acne scars may leave you red, and hyperpigmented with uneven discoloration and textural changes, a combination of lasers or treatment modalities is often necessary to address all of these aspects.
+From radiofrequency to microneedling, dermal fillers, pulsed dye lasers, and Fraxel laser, it takes an acne scar expert, like Dr. Michele Green, to create the best treatment plan for you.
+Before having laser resurfacing cosmetic treatments for acne scar removal, patients should refrain from sun tanning, injections with Botox or dermal fillers, and the use of retinols and retinoids.
+Dr. Green will provide you with complete aftercare protocol instructions upon your consultation for acne scar removal.

 Acne scar treatment with lasers